Lexipol

-Lexipol LLC is a private company based in Frisco, Texas that provides policy manuals, training bulletins, and consulting services to law enforcement agencies, fire departments, and other public safety departments.
-In 2019, 3500 agencies in 35 U.S. states used Lexipol manuals or subscribed to their services.
+Lexipol LLC is a private company based in Frisco, Texas, that provides policy manuals, training bulletins, and consulting services to law enforcement agencies, fire departments, and other public safety departments.
+In 2019, 3,500 agencies in 35 U.S. states used Lexipol manuals or subscribed to their services.
 Lexipol states that it services 8,100 agencies as of March 2020.
-Lexipol retains copyright over all manuals that they create, even those modified by local agencies, but does not take on the status of policymaker.
+Lexipol retains copyright over all manuals they create, even those modified by local agencies, but does not take on the status of policymaker.
 Critics note that a decision made by Lexipol becomes policy in thousands of agencies and that there is little transparency into how the policy decisions are made.

 Founding

 Bruce Praet, a California attorney and former law enforcement officer, began Lexipol in 2003 with Gordon Graham, a former law enforcement officer and law school graduate, and Dan Merkle, a corporate executive who became Lexipol's first Chairman and CEO.
-As a partner in the law firm of Ferguson, Praet and Sherman, Praet had worked with the Fullerton, California police department to create a California law enforcement manual, which he then used as a model to create a policy manual for the Escalon, California police department.
+As a partner in the law firm of Ferguson, Praet and Sherman, Praet had worked with the Fullerton, California, police department to create a California law enforcement manual, which he then used as a model to create a policy manual for the Escalon, California, police department.
 As the number of manuals being supported grew, Praet set up Lexipol and transferred the policy development work to his new company.
+In November 2023, a Lexipol spokesperson said that Praet "no longer works with Lexipol".

 Expansion

-Lexipol is now based in Frisco, Texas.
+Lexipol is based in Frisco, Texas.
 Marketing its products and services to law enforcement agencies and to municipal liability insurers, Lexipol's focus is on reducing liability risks and avoiding litigation.
-From 40 California agencies in 2003, Lexipol's business has expanded to 3500 agencies in 35 states in 2019, including police, sheriff, fire department, and other public safety agencies, making it the dominant private provider in the market.
+From 40 California agencies in 2003, Lexipol's business has expanded to 3,500 agencies in 35 states in 2019, including police, sheriff, fire department, and other public safety agencies, making it the dominant private provider in the market.
 More than 90 percent of law enforcement agencies in California are Lexipol clients.
 Graham said the Lexipol concept became successful when police liability insurers became interested.
 Initially creating law enforcement manuals, Lexipol added policy manuals and subscriptions for fire departments; the Minnesota State Fire Chiefs Association endorsed a Minnesota Fire Policy Manual from Lexipol in 2014.
 In 2020, the Marine Corps Fire and Emergency Services at Marine Corps Logistics Base Barstow became the first USMC agency to subscribe to Lexipol.

 Orange County Business Journal ranked Lexipol the 24th fastest-growing private company in Orange County in 2010, and Deloitte ranked it 387 on its list of Technology Fast 500 in 2012.